Jay22519/Jay22519.github.io/index.md

 ### Weekly Update

 #### Update for Week [15<sup>th</sup> Feb - 21<sup>th</sup> Feb]
-Algorithms and Model to use for Language Processing had been added .
-Link is <a href = 'https://jay22519.github.io/Language_processing/'>Language Processing Module</a>
+Algorithms and Model to use for Language Processing has been added .
+Link is <a href = 'https://jay22519.github.io/Language_processing/'>Language Processing Module</a> <br>
+OCR and Autocorrect module used for Image processing has been added.
+Link is <a href = 'https://jay22519.github.io/Image_processing/'>Image Processing Module</a>

 ## Problem Statement